 Compared to these alternatives, Rename offers a streamlined way to alter only field names, without other effects.
-This function does not delete the original fields from events, but rather sets them to undefined.

 Filter: Filter expression (JS) that selects data to be fed through the Function.
 Defaults to true, meaning that all events will be evaluated.